yext/answers-search-ui/README.md

 ANSWERS.addComponent('DateRangeFilter', {
   // Required, the selector for the container element where the component will be injected
   container: '.date-range-filter-container',
-  // Required, the API name of the field to filter on, TOOD ????
+  // Required, the API name of the field to filter on
   field: 'time.start',
-  // Optional, title to display for the range // TODO???
+  // Optional, title to display for the range, defaults to empty legend
   title: 'Event Start Date',
-  // Optional, the label to show next to the min date // TODO default
+  // Optional, the label to show next to the min date, defaults to no label
   minLabel: 'Earliest',
-  // Optional, the label to show next to the max date // TODO default
+  // Optional, the label to show next to the max date, defaults to no label
   maxLabel: 'Latest',
   // Optional, the initial min date to show in yyyy-mm-dd format, defaults to today
   initialMin: '2019-08-01',
   // Optional, the initial max date to show in yyyy-mm-dd format, defaults to today
   initialMax: '2019-09-01',
+  // Optional, whether to store the filter on change to input
+  storeOnChange: true,
-  // Optional, if true, this filter represents an exclusive range, rather than an inclusive one // TODO default
+  // Optional, if true, this filter represents an exclusive range, rather than an inclusive one, defaults to false
   isExclusive: false,
   // Optional, the callback function to call when changed
   onChange: function() {}